brettwgh/RulePubSub/README.md

 ## Objective ##
 Indicates how to publish **MyGeotab Rule Exception Events** to a **Google Pub/Sub** service instance using a **Google Function** as the intermediary facilitator.

-This repo contains an example C# implementation of how to achieve this objective.
+This repository contains an example C# implementation of the **Google Function** step mentioned above.

 ## Prerequisites ##
 Before proceeding the following prerequisites need to be addressed: